-Palliative care is specialized medical care for people with serious illness that focuses on the best quality of life for both the patient and his or her family.
+Palliative care is specialized medical care for people living with serious illness that focuses on the best quality of life for both the patient and his or her family.
 To palliate comes from the Latin word "palliare," meaning "to cloak," or to ease symptoms without curing the underlying disease.
-The primary goal of palliative care is to provide quality of life for the patient and family, achieved through an interdisciplinary approach that includes symptom control and support for the patient and family.
 Palliative care is focused on providing patients with relief from the symptoms, pain, and stress of a serious illness - whatever the diagnosis.
+The primary goal of palliative care is to provide quality of life for the patient and family, achieved through an interdisciplinary approach.
 The interdisciplinary team consists of doctors, nurses, and other specialists who work with a patient's other doctors to provide an extra layer of support.
-Palliative care is appropriate at any age and at any stage in a serious illness, and can be provided together with curative treatment.
+Palliative care is appropriate at any age and at any stage in a serious illness, and can be provided together with curative-based treatment.

-Hospice is a philosophy and delivery system of care that focuses on the palliative care needs of the patient unit (patients and caregivers), to relieve suffering and promote comfort during the end-of-life transition when curative therapy is no longer desired and/or an option.
+Hospice is a philosophy and delivery system of care that focuses on the palliative care needs of the patient unit (patients and caregivers), to relieve suffering and promote comfort during the last months of life when curative-based therapy is no longer desired, no longer an option, or no longer helping the patient to feel better and/or live longer.

-Palliative care should be integrated into the daily clinical practice of patient care, regardless of the underlying illness or stage of disease.
+Palliative care principles and basic skill sets should be integrated into the daily clinical practice of patient care, regardless of the underlying illness or stage of disease.

-Hospice care should be considered for patients facing life-threatening illness with anticipated life expectancy of ≤6 months.
+Hospice care should be considered for patients facing serious illness with anticipated life expectancy of 6 months or less.

 - Outpatient palliative care services